mcampi111/EMD-Stochastic-Embedding-for-PD-Speech/README.md

 ```diff
 + 1) Cross Entropy
 ```
+This folder contains the code required for the implementation of an optimal partition of  time-frequency plane as presented in the main paper.
+The cross-entropy method is implemented and a python class for the algorithm is provided.
 This folder is organized as follows:
 1.  **figures**.
 This folder containes the figures produced in the notebook Example.ipynb and a gif showing the video of the optimization of the Cross-Entropy method.
 2. **Example.ipynb**.
 This notebook provides a toy example showing how to use the package and the obtained results.